 - Online trading platforms: MT4, MT5, cTrader, TradingView

 Pepperstone offers TradingView with support for automated traders and those who use liquidity as an indicator.
 Traders can build robots and indicators on TradingView with Pine Script, a custom language built for TradingView.
-Pepperstone offers rapid order transmission and additionally offers MT4, MT5 and cTrader.
-Thus an account at Pepperstone does in fact give access to all the platforms considered on this page.
+Pepperstone offers rapid order transmission and additionally offers MT4, MT5, and cTrader.
+Thus, an account at Pepperstone does, in fact, give access to all the platforms considered on this page.
 Pepperstone says that it can offer deep liquidity at the quoted price (meaning potentially a comparative reduction in slippage).

 MT5 IC Markets